CoreJust/ChessGM/readme.md

 7) Separate evaluation functions for some endgames (KXK, KPsKPs, KBNK, drawish endgames)

 ## Engine power
-ChessMaster was tested in a tournament against several other engines from CCRL with time control 0:01+1.
+ChessGM was tested in a tournament against several other engines from CCRL with time control 0:01+1.

 Estimated elo: 2434 (computed with Bayeselo).